How to preorder the Galaxy S20 right now

 Originally published last week.
 Updated with additional retail offers.

-Discuss: Galaxy S20, S20 Plus and S20 Ultra: How to preorder Samsung's latest phones right now
+Discuss: Galaxy S20, S20 Plus and S20 Ultra: How to preorder Samsung's newest phones right now

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.